 As it happens, Luke is also a talented photographer and he and Rodney teamed up to produce two cookbooks, one of which is The Truffle Cookbook.

-The book provides some interesting background about truffles and the different types of truffle in the first twenty pages and then goes on to explore how truffles can be used in a series of detailed recipes and techniques under the headings of cheese, soups, pasta, seafood, meat, vegetables and sweet.
+The Truffle Cookbook provides some interesting background about truffles and the different types of truffle in the first twenty pages and then goes on to explore how truffles can be used in a series of detailed recipes and techniques under the headings of cheese, soups, pasta, seafood, meat, vegetables and sweet.

 The cheese section starts off strongly with a beautiful recipe for whipped truffled brie served with glazed shallots.
 The glazed shallots are a classic sweet and sour flavour to counteract the earthiness of the truffled cheese.